How to Safely Format Toshiba Hard Drive for Mac - Qiling

 APFS:

-This file type is Apple's latest file system for internal SSDs.
-It is the right choice for those who only use Macs.
-However, it is not so great for external drives.
+Apple's APFS (Apple File System) is a file system designed for internal SSDs in Macs, making it a suitable choice for those who only use Macs.
+However, it may not be the best option for external drives.

 04